shahidshabir11349/Linux_Administration/README.md

 Hi,
 This is Shahid.
-it contains my some practicle work that I have applied throughout my career which you my find usefull in
+it contains my some practicle knowledge that I have applied throughout my career.

 1. Managing Linux Systems
 2. Linux automation